paleocore/paleocoreR/index.md

-Using the Paleocore R API Interface - Turkana Analysis
+Using the Paleocore R API Interface
 ========================================================

+This demo shows the functionality of the PaleoCore API using the Turkana dataset as an example.

 ## Preliminaries